rahulgandhi0/products-manager/docs/POSTED_TRACKING.md

 - For POSTED products, displays days since posted
 - Color-coded:
   - Green for recent posts (< 30 days)
-  - Orange with warning for expired (≥ 30 days)
+  - Orange with warning for aged listings (≥ 30 days)

+### Renew Button
+- Appears in the Actions column for aged listings
+- Orange button with refresh icon
+- Clicking "Renew" resets the `posted_at` timestamp to current time
+- Timer starts fresh from 0 days
+- Listing moves out of "Aged" filter immediately

 ## Migration Instructions